hpfem/hermes/doc/src/installation/linux.rst

 Download and compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using a Debian-based system, install the required libraries first:
+If you are using a Debian-based system, install the (required) libraries first:

 .. sourcecode::
     .

-    apt-get install git git-core cmake g++ gfortran freeglut3-dev libsuitesparse-dev libglew1.5-dev libxerces-c-dev xsdcxx
+    apt-get install git git-core cmake g++ gfortran freeglut3-dev libsuitesparse-dev libglew1.5-dev libxerces-c-dev xsdcxx libmatio-dev

 .. latexcode::
     .

     apt-get install cmake g++ gfortran freeglut3-dev libsuitesparse-dev libglew1.5-dev

-(Note: cmake has to be at least version 2.6 or later, matplotlib has to be at
-least 0.98.5.2 or higher.)

 If you want to use fast saving / loading of Hermes entities, install